 Jello is something that is not only loved by us but also makes us nostalgic whenever we eat.
-Jello is an inexpensive dessert and ha thus become a go-to dessert in most of the families now.
+Jello is an inexpensive dessert and has thus become a go-to dessert in most families now.

 It is quite common for your dog to come up wagging his tail and stare at you with extreme innocence and excitement whenever he finds you munching on these tasty sweet treats forcing you to feed them some.